 This is part one of a three-part series for event companies looking to drive success in 2020.

-1. Take a look at your past year’s finances that pertain to your employees.
+1. Take a look at your event company’s finances in the past year that pertain to your employees.

 These include payroll, offered benefits, and healthcare, if applicable.
 Ensure you are complying with state/federal laws and that you’re paying your employees the right amount and on time.
 Check out other benefit plans and see if there’s another plan that may work better for your business dynamic and budget.
 You should also take note of what competitors are paying and offering their employees; employee retention is crucial to a successful business, so be sure you’re up to date on standards in the industry so that you stay competitive.
 This can save you time and money in the future.